- Site Analysis

 - the type of heat required (i.e. radiant or convective) in each part of the house – also see space heating options by room

-- the type of heating source (heat pump, electricity, gas, solid fuel, oil, or solar)
+- the type of heating source (heat pump, electricity, gas, solid fuel or solar), taking account of efficiency, greenhouse gas emissions, pollutants and so on.

-- the location, number and capacity of heating units – including whether to use central or room-by-room heating, and whether to use portable or built-in heaters
+- the location, number and capacity of heating units – including whether to use central or room-by-room heating, and whether to use portable or fixed heaters.
+(Where heating is required for long periods, fixed heaters such as heat pumps and enclosed wood burners are more cost-effective to run than portable heaters.)

 - the control systems used – for example, whether to use thermostats, and if so whether to use one thermostat for the whole house or one for each room; in general, heating should be controlled either manually or by thermostat to ensure that heat is only provided where and when it is needed